 Are you primarily a storyteller but find yourself interested in exploring a complicated literary technique, or are you hoping to be the next Man Booker Prize winner?
 Go for it!

-Are you a writer whose latest novel have led you into some complex plotting territory and you’re afraid you can’t make it all come together coherently?
+Are you a writer whose latest novel has led you into some complex plotting territory and you’re afraid you can’t make it all come together coherently?
 Don’t despair!

 Remember that these skills are not at the opposite ends of a spectrum, but are independent of one another: improving one does not mean losing proficiency in another.
 It’s not actually an either or situation.